inclusive-design/adaptive-palette/docs/IndicatorLabelLookup.md

 - **`userSelectedSymbolId`**: The symbol's core dictionary ID, retained through any modifier or indicator edits.
 - **`indicatorId`**: The currently applied indicator ID, if any.
 - **`baseLabel`**: The original text label, preserved so it can be restored if the indicator is removed or swapped.
+- **`isAiLabel`**: True when the current label came from a model query rather than the pre-generated table.

 The lookup key for resolving a new label is always `{userSelectedSymbolId}_{indicatorId}`.